Estimating MCMC convergence rates using common random number simulation: Estimating Markov chain convergence rates using CRN simulation

-\end{proof} Now that we have defined separation distance and the rejection rate of the rejection sampler, we can apply upper bounds on the distance to stationarity as follows.
-The use of rejection sampling to generate an upper bound on the expected distance between a proposal density function $\nu$ and a stationary density function $\pi$ was inspired by \cite{crnconv}, which used rejection sampling to generate similar upper bounds in total variation distance.
+The case of $s\downarrow 1$ can be proven using the rejection sampler or the separation distance (see the proof of this special case in Section \ref{pf:thm1}).
+The use of rejection sampling to generate an upper bound on the expected distance between a proposal density function $\nu$ and a stationary density function $\pi$ was motivated by \cite{crnconv}, which used rejection sampling to generate similar upper bounds in total variation distance.
+This case is used in Lemmas \ref{lem:steinKbound} and \ref{lem:regKbound} \end{remark}